-With volatile energy prices and frequent power power outages, more homeowners are looking to battery storage for lower their energy costs and provide backup power.
+With volatile energy prices and frequent power outages, more homeowners are looking to battery storage to lower their energy costs and provide backup power.

 LG is one of the leading companies in the home battery industry.
 While most homeowners are familiar with LG’s electronics and home appliances, fewer are aware of the industry-leading home battery storage products that LG offers.

-Launched in 2021, the LG Chem RESU10H and 16H Prime are the company’s best battery to date, and they offer compelling alternatives to the Tesla Powerwall.
+Launched in 2021, the LG Chem RESU10H and RESU16H Prime were the company’s best DC-coupled batteries to date and offered compelling alternatives to the Tesla Powerwall.

 Fun fact: RESU stands for Residential Energy Storage Unit.